-In accordance with FCA regulations which became effective January 1, 2019, Northwest FCS, with the approval of CoBank, may purchase and hold investments to manage risks.
+In accordance with FCA regulations, Northwest FCS, with the approval of CoBank, may purchase and hold investments to manage risks.
 Northwest FCS must identify and evaluate how the investments contribute to managing risk.
 Only securities issued, or unconditionally guaranteed or insured as to the timely payment of principal and interest, by the United States Government or its agencies, may be acquired by Northwest FCS.
 The total amount of investments held must not exceed 10 percent of Northwest FCS' total outstanding loans.